vestigiastudios/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: "*The game in your veins*"
+- name: _"The game in your veins"_
   url:

 # Short bio (displayed in user profile at end of posts)